Thynix/pyProbe/README.md

 Freenet, Python, gnuplot, rrdtool, Twisted, and Markdown all have installation instructions on their respective sites.

-`pip install markdown enum gnuplot-py psycopg2 python-dateutil`
+`pip install markdown enum gnuplot-py psycopg2`

 ### argparse